 I will admit, I did not utilize the following system right away.
 (I was a little preoccupied by surgery recovery and chemo.)
 I had no idea that a little bit of extra organization was necessary until I had a mess on my hands.
 So I am sharing my little method with you so that, should you ever find your mailbox flooded with medical bills, you will be able to stay on top of things from the get-go.

 When I am ready to go through the bills, I find the corresponding service date and provider information from my EOB and make sure that the amount I am being asked to pay by the medical provider matches what my insurance says is my responsibility.
-If they match, I highlight that amount on the EOB and the amount paid on the medical bill.
+If they match, I highlight that amount on the EOB, write the check to be sent to the provider, and then I document the amount paid on the portion of the medical bill remaining after removing the payment stub.

 This is my visual cue that the bill has been dealt with.
 I also note the date and method of payment on the portion of the bill that I keep for my records.
 Once a bill has been paid and notated accordingly, I hole punch it and put it in the binder.
 It is so gratifying to snap the binder closed after paying and filing these bills!